-The Canon EOS-1D and the Pentax 645Z are two professional cameras that were officially introduced, respectively, in September 2001 and April 2014.
+The Canon EOS-1D and the Pentax 645Z are two professional cameras that were revealed to the public, respectively, in September 2001 and April 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a medium format (645Z) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Pentax provides 51.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Pentax provides 51.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Pentax 645Z

 An illustration of the physical size and weight of the Canon 1D and the Pentax 645Z is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645Z is notably smaller (26 percent) than the Canon 1D.
 Moreover, the 645Z is slightly lighter (2 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.